-The Fattmerchant platform is full of valuable information and tools for you to use to help you run and grow your business.
-Watch this quick video, or read on to learn more about your Fattmerchant analytics dashboard!
+The Omni platform is full of valuable information and tools for you to use to help you run and grow your business.
+Watch this quick video, or read on to learn more about your Omni analytics dashboard!

-Upon login, the boxes at the top of your dashboard display your gross sales for the year, along with net sales and total refunds.
+Upon login, the top of your dashboard displays gross sales for the year, along with net sales and total refunds.
 The chart below shows month-over-month data points for your business.
 For example, hovering over a specific month allows you to see the number of transactions, gross sales, and refunds for that month.

 This chart also allows you to see how this trend compares to the month prior - this makes it simple to identify which months were your business’ top performers, and possibly identify opportunities where certain months would be perfect for a marketing campaign!